 Definition: Vertical communication is a form of communication that occurs between two individuals who are at different positions of hierarchy within the same organizations.
-It follows a a linear system where information flows from one individual to the next as per their titles.
+It follows a a linear system where information flows from one individual in organizational hierarchy to the next as per their titles.

 What is Vertical Communication?